Chemical database: Conformation

+Examples

+Large databases, such as PubChem and ChemSpider, have graphical interfaces for search.
+The Chemical Abstracts Service provides tools to search the chemical literature and Reaxys supplied by Elsevier covers both chemicals and reaction information, including that originally held in the Beilstein database.
+PATENTSCOPE makes chemical patents accessible by substructure and Wikipedia's articles describing individual chemicals can also be searched that way.

+Suppliers of chemicals as synthesis intermediates or for high-throughput screening routinely provide search interfaces.
+Currently, the largest database that can be freely searched by the public is the ZINC database, which is claimed to contain over 37 billion commercially available molecules.

 Descriptors

 All properties of molecules beyond their structure can be split up into either physico-chemical or pharmacological attributes also called descriptors.
 On top of that, there exist various artificial and more or less standardized naming systems for molecules that supply more or less ambiguous names and synonyms.
 The IUPAC name is usually a good choice for representing a molecule's structure in a both human-readable and unique string although it becomes unwieldy for larger molecules.
 Trivial names on the other hand abound with homonyms and synonyms and are therefore a bad choice as a defining database key.
 While physico-chemical descriptors like molecular weight, (partial) charge, solubility, etc. can mostly be computed directly based on the molecule's structure, pharmacological descriptors can be derived only indirectly using involved multivariate statistics or experimental (screening, bioassay) results.
 All of those descriptors can for reasons of computational effort be stored along with the molecule's representation and usually are.